-PURPOSE OF REPORT: For Council to adopt the draft Acquisition & integrated draft Acquisition and Divestment Policy was submitted to Council for adoption, at which time Council resolved to defer the matter for further discussion.

-Divestment of Land Policy for public exhibition.
+PURPOSE OF REPORT: For Council to adopt the draft Acquisition & Divestment of Land Policy for public exhibition.
+BACKGROUND: On 11 November 2008, a report providing an integrated draft Acquisition and Divestment Policy was submitted to Council for adoption, at which time Council resolved to defer the matter for further discussion.
+COMMENTS: This policy sets out the principles, framework, responsibilities and processes for Council and officers to account for, and manage the acquisition and divestment of Council land assets.
+RECOMMENDATION: That Council adopts the draft Acquisition & Divestment of Land Policy and place the draft policy on public exhibition.